 New Zealand ‘P’ Pull is a national movement of people working to empower individuals, families and communities to lead the way to a meth-free future.
-It is made up of people with real experience of the impact of the drug P, who are committed to an accessible, safe and strength-based approach.
+It is made up of people with real, lived experience of the impact of the drug Methamphetamine, who are committed to an accessible, safe, strength-based, grassroots approach.

 NZP-Pull began at Wesley Waitangirua in 2016 and has grown into:

-- A network of local “walk-in” meetings at 14 locations (and expanding) around the country
+- A network of local ‘walk-in’ meetings at 13 locations (and expanding) around the country.

-- A closed Facebook page to support anyone affected by Methamphetamine – current users, ex users and whānau affected by a loved one using – to understand addiction and provide practical support and advice to reduce the negative effects of P
+- A closed Facebook page to support anyone affected by Methamphetamine – current users, ex users and whānau affected by a loved one using – to understand addiction and provide practical support and advice to reduce the negative effects of Methamphetamine.

-- A range of resources to support education and prevention awareness that draw on people’s real experience and provide inspiration, reliable information and sound advice on ‘P’
+- A range of resources to support education and prevention awareness that draw on people’s real experience and provide inspiration, reliable information and sound advice on Methamphetamine.

 - Training seminars and workshops in local communities.

-‘P’ Pull works in a simple and flexible way which means that local communities can pick it up and run it in a way that meets local needs.
-‘P’ Pull aims to help communities across Aotearoa get a better understanding of the “pull” of P. This will ultimately help reduce the number of people who start using the drug.
+NZP-Pull works in a simple and flexible way which means that local communities can pick it up and run it in a way that meets local needs.
+NZP-Pull aims to help communities across Aotearoa get a better understanding of the “pull” of P. This will ultimately help reduce the number of people who start using the drug.

-The national coordinator, Rowena Wiki (pictured) and the project support role, Christine Remuera are part of our Te Hiko team.
+The national coordinator, Rowena Wiki and the project support role, Tuta Ngarimu (both pictured), are part of our Te Hiko team..

 The six key principles of NZP-Pull

-The ‘P’ Pull movement is guided by the following six key principles:
+The NZP-Pull movement is guided by the following six key principles:

-- ‘P’ Pull is an independent community movement that requires no fee or referral to receive support.
+- Is an independent community movement that requires no fee or referral to receive support.

-- ‘P’ Pull is a non-judgemental safe group where anonymity and compassion is a priority.
+- Is a non-judgemental safe group where anonymity and compassion are a priority.

-- ‘P’ Pull provides support through ‘walk in’ meetings and an interactive closed Face Book page on the internet.
+- Provides support through ‘walk-in’ meetings and an interactive closed Facebook page.

-- ‘P’ Pull does not condone or tolerate flippant comments regarding drug use.
+- Does not condone or tolerate flippant comments regarding drug use.
 Our focus is to protect vulnerable members and their families who are genuinely seeking help.

-- ‘P’ Pull promotes Te Whare Tapa Wha, the holistic model of wellness which includes spiritual, physical, mental and whānau wellbeing.
+- Promotes Te Whare Tapa Wha, the holistic model of wellness which includes spiritual, physical, mental and whānau wellbeing.